-There are three sections of Sixth Street in Austin: West, East and what locals refer to as Dirty.
+There are three sections of Sixth Street in Austin: West, East, and what locals refer to as Dirty.
 West Sixth is the section of Sixth Street that runs west from Congress Avenue.
 For the most part, the nightlife scene ends at North Lamar Boulevard.

-For locals, Dirty Sixth runs from Congress to I-35 even though technically, and according to street signs, East Sixth starts at Congress Avenue and runs east.
+For locals, Dirty Sixth runs from Congress to I-35 even though technically, and according to street signs, East Sixth Street starts at Congress Avenue and runs east.
 But when you hear locals talk about East Sixth, we are referencing anything east of I-35.
 Don’t get confused by the street signs; you’ll be talking like a local in no time.

-As you continue down East Sixth Street, you’ll come across one of my favorite dive bars, Shangri-La.
+As you wander down East Sixth Street, you’ll come across one of my favorite dive bars, Shangri-La.
 As an east side “veteran” that has been around since 2008, this spot has won the hearts of many locals…and Bill Murray, who helped serve up drinks during SXSW in 2010.

 1016 E. 6th St. — Website

 2/ Ah Sing Den

 Ah Sing Den has a luscious, luxuriant ambience that makes you want to sit down and stay awhile.
 Just one look at Instagram or the location’s website, and you’ll get a sense for the exotic aesthetic.
 Ah Sing Den has a host of signature cocktails inspired by worldly flavors; a number of Asian spirits, including sake; coffee and tea; desserts; and delicious bites which include poke nachos and different types of dumplings.

 1100 E. 6th St. — Website